Updater/chromium-ios-bug-reproducer/README.md

 > For all intents and purposes, focus on the "reproducer-custom-element" which is built using `yarn demo:custom`

-> But if so desired, you can also test with "reproducer-simple" on older versions of chrome by using `yarn demo:simpe`
+> But if so desired, you can also test with "reproducer-simple" on older versions of chrome by using `yarn demo:simple`